IbrohimjonBaxtiyorov/IbrohimjonBaxtiyorov/README.md

 # 👋 Hi there, I'm Ibrohimjon Baxtiyorov

-I'm a passionate web developer who enjoys creating modern and user-friendly websites using JavaScript, React, and Node.js.
+I'm a passionate web developer who enjoys creating modern and user-friendly websites using JavaScript and React

 ## 🌱 Currently Learning